SumoLogic/sumologic-documentation/docs/observability/aws/integrations/aws-ec2-metrics.md

 ### 1.1.
 AWS EC2 Summary (CloudWatch Metrics)

-The **AWS EC2 Summary (CloudWatch Metrics)** dashboard provides at-a-glance information about a EC2 CPU, instance disk store, network and EBS volume usage along with EC2 instance health status.
+The **AWS EC2 Summary (CloudWatch Metrics)** dashboard provides at-a-glance information about an EC2 CPU, instance disk store, network, and EBS volume usage along with EC2 instance health status.

 Use this dashboard to: